What is COMPOSTING?

 STEP # 1

 You must first decide what kind of compost system you want to use.
-The OVWRC has BYC for sale – click here for more information.
+Many home improvement stores have various styles of backyard composters for purchase (Ottawa Valley Waste Recovery Centre no longer sells backyard composters).
 You can also make a bin using simple supplies such as untreated lumber and chicken wire.

 STEP # 2